The nine races of anwynn

 Brightlings more than most halflings are fond of luxuries and are crafty traders, often making the perilous journey through Narrow Notch Pass to the human kingdom of Pix or south through Trollgap to Harshan to barter their farm produce for cloth, spices and the feathers they prize so much.
 Unfortunately travel has narrowed rather than broadened the minds of most halflings.
 Many of them believe that the many differences evident among other races, especially humans, are proof that they are uncivilized.

 FENNLINGS: A thousand or so years before the current time, a group of halflings from the village of Ease broke away from their halfling kin and left the Dells to found another homeland.
 They travelled through Narrownotch Pass and followed the base of the Craggy Mountain range northwards to the headwaters of the Great River.
 There they settled in an isolated and difficult to reach valley, which they named Fennhollow.
 Swampy and permanently shrouded in mist, Fennhollow sits between the domain of Songarielle and the region of Pixett but does not appear on any maps.
 Fennlings have hair as black as night and eyes as dark as pitch, which seem all the darker because of their pale skin.
 On the whole, Fennlings are taller than their halfling relatives, most as tall as four and a half feet, and also thinner, being plump rather than fat.
-Fennlings live in the village of Fennton, governed by the Most High Minister, a kind of vicar prime minister, though the Fennling religion is not dedicated to Eugene, but to the Bright Child, the old god of the Vellenor.
+Fennlings live in the village of Fennton, governed by the Most High Minister, a kind of vicar prime minister, though the Fennling religion is not dedicated to Eugene, but to Arawn, known as the triple god.
 Fennlings are known for their high intelligence and cunning.

 HUMANKIND: The humans of Anwynn are the forebears of all humankind.
 From Anwynn, humankind migrated out to all the corners of the world.
 When the Veil was created that separated the magical realm of Anwynn from the rest of the world, there were four great human nations, three in the west of Anwynn and one in the east, on the other side of the Craggy Mountains.
 These four nations are the same ones that exist today, though they have undergone much change since the making of the Veil.